-Aimed at attracting young women to a career in engineering, the programme was recently launched at an event at Completions Product Centre Belfast, "Schlumberger recognises and values diversity as being a key source of competitive advantage and we believe it is integral to future business success," said Pugal Pandian, Schlumberger Belfast Product Centre Manager, "Our company has already been placed in The Times ‘Top 50 Places Where Women Want to Work’ for three consecutive years – and we are committed to further developing initiatives to encourage women to pursue careers in engineering."
+The programme was launched at an event at Completions Product Centre Belfast.
+"Schlumberger recognises and values diversity as being a key source of competitive advantage and we believe it is integral to future business success," said Pugal Pandian, Product Centre Manager for Schlumberger Belfast.
+"Our company has already been placed in The Times ‘Top 50 Places Where Women Want to Work’ for three consecutive years – and we are committed to further developing initiatives to encourage women to pursue careers in engineering."

-Denise Price, Queen’s School of Mechanical & Aerospace Engineering Scientific Women’s Academic Network Champion hopes that the attractive financial support package, teamed with what is a once-in-a-lifetime opportunity, will encourage many to apply.
+Denise Price, Queen’s School of Mechanical and Aerospace Engineering Scientific Women’s Academic Network Champion, hopes that the attractive financial support package, teamed with what is a once-in-a-lifetime opportunity, will encourage many to apply.
 She said: "This scholarship offers exceptional training through internships and individual mentoring.
 Add in the financial support towards a Mechanical Engineering degree and you have a really great opportunity."

-If you are a female A-Level student commencing Year 14 in September 2012 and are interested in applying for the Schlumberger Mechanical Engineering Scholarship at Queen’s for September 2013 entry, please download the Schlumberger Scholarship Application Form 2013 and Schlumberger Scholarship Regulations 2013.
-Completed application forms should be returned to Dr Geoff Cunningham, Director of Education, School of Mechanical and Aerospace Engineering, at email@example.com by 1 March 2013.
+If you are a female A-Level student commencing Year 14 in September 2013 and are interested in applying for the Schlumberger Mechanical Engineering Scholarship at Queen’s for September 2014 entry, please download the Schlumberger Application Form 2014 and Schlumberger Scholarship Regulations 2014.
+Completed application forms should be returned to Dr Geoff Cunningham, Director of Education, School of Mechanical and Aerospace Engineering, Ashby Building, Stranmillis Road, Belfast BT9 5AH, or emailed to email@example.com by 30 March 2014.